Connections-Business-Directory/Connections/README.md

 [Complete Changelog can be found here.](http://connections-pro.com/changelog/)

+* FEATURE: Introduce Filters to the Editor Directory block as autocomplete fields to bring the block into feature parity with the shortcode.
+* NEW: Introduce the AutoComplete REST API endpoint.
+* TWEAK: Refactor the Upcoming List block to return a `Fragment` vs. an array to stop React browser console error messages about missing key.
+* TWEAK: Load block editor scripts in the footer.
+* TWEAK: Use `cnSanitize::args()` instead of `wp_parse_args()` in `cnTemplatePart::listAction_ViewAll()` to strip unnecessary args to prevent PHP error messages when displaying the character index.
+* TWEAK: Allow shortcode callback to receive arrays for the filters to support the Directory Editor block.
+* OTHER: Update Author URL in plugin header.
+* OTHER: Update URL property in package.json.
+* OTHER: Remove console logging of the category store.
+* OTHER: Update frontend minified CSS file.
+* DEV: Make webpack a little less chatty.
+* DEV: Add `$` as an external dependency to webpack.
+* DEV: phpDoc correction.
+* DEV: Add `lodash` as a block editor dependency.
+* DEV: Update build files.

 = 8.37 02/04/2019 =
 * FEATURE: Add searchable category checklists to the Directory block to allow excluding/including the selected categories in the directory.
 * NEW: Register the category store.